 az --help

-The first section of the help output should look similar to this.
+The command-group section of the help output should look similar to this.

 Group